uhppoted/uhppoted-wiegand/README.md

 - interfacing non-standard/off-brand readers and keypads to the UHPPOTE L0x access controllers

 The project includes:
+- M5Stack Wiegand-26 emulator
-- PIO based Wiegand-26 reader emulator which can write a Wiegand-26 card out to a controller
+- prototype (breadboard) PIO based Wiegand-26 reader emulator which can write a Wiegand-26 card out to a controller
-- PIO based Wiegand-26 controller emulator which can read from Wiegand-26 reader and unlock a door
+- prototype (breadboard) PIO based Wiegand-26 controller emulator which can read from Wiegand-26 reader and unlock a door
-- PIO based Wiegand-26 'universal' reader/writer implementation
+- prototype (breadboard) PIO based Wiegand-26 'universal' reader/writer implementation

 ## Raison d'être